rclements/erlang_factory_robots/rgb_led/README.md

 Pid ! blast.
 ```

-### To cycle the led through a lot of pretty colors
+### To cycle the LED through a lot of pretty colors

 ```erlang
 c('examples/rainbow.erl').